geosigno/simpleParallax.js/README.md

 ### Via [npm/yarn](https://www.npmjs.com/package/simple-parallax-js)

-You can also install it via:
+You can also install it via :

 ```sh
 #npm